GSA/ficam-playbooks/_piv/7_netauth.md

     href: ../../piv/network/troubleshooting/
 ---

-{% capture authentication_alert %}
-Some PIV based authentication to Microsoft Domain Controllers maybe impacted by May 2022 Windows server patches.
-If you encounter these PIV network logon issues, please review the [CISA Guidance] (https://www.cisa.gov/guidance-applying-june-microsoft-patch\), which is supported by the following [Microsoft Knowledge Base Article] (https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16) page.
-Additional technical guidance can be requested through cyberlaison at CISA dot DHS dot GOV
+{% include alert-warning.html heading="Known Network Authentication Issue May 2022!" content="Some PIV based authentication to Microsoft Domain Controllers maybe impacted by May 2022 Windows server patches.
+If you encounter these PIV network logon issues, please review the <a href=\"https://www.cisa.gov/guidance-applying-june-microsoft-patch\" target=\"_blank\" rel=\"noopener noreferrer\">CISA Guidance</a>, which is supported by the following <a href=\"https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16\" target=\"_blank\" rel=\"noopener noreferrer\">Microsoft Knowledge Base Article</a> page.
+Additional technical guidance can be requested through cyberlaison at CISA dot DHS dot GOV" %}
-{% endcapture %}

-{% include alert-warning.html heading="Known Network Authentication Issue May 2022!" content=authentication_alert %}

 These Network Authentication guides will help you configure your Windows _network domain_ for smart card logon using PIV credentials.